 - The course allows students to receive academic credit for legal work completed under the supervision of an attorney working at a public or private sector general counsel office.

-- The course is a total of 3 credits (pass/fail) which includes both the fieldwork and the weekly seminar.
+- The course is a total of 3 credits which includes both the fieldwork and the weekly seminar.

 - Students must complete at least 130 hours in the field placement and are encouraged to spread their hours evenly over the semester.
+Students must work at least 10 weeks.

 - The seminar will include students in a mix of corporate counsel placements and will focus on the role of a general counsel.